-The Directors present their annual report on the affairs of the Group, together with the financial statements and auditor's report, for the year ended 31 March 2024.
+The Directors present their annual report on the affairs of the Company, together with the the financial statements for the year ended 31 March 2024.

 Matters covered by the Strategic Report

 As permitted, under s.414c(2) of the Companies Act 2006, certain matters which are required to be disclosed in the Directors' Report have been omitted as they are included within the strategic report.